Gothic-Modding-Community/gmc/docs/zengin/tools/vdfs_tools/gothic_vdfs.md

 2. Extract Directory - extract only selected folder
 3. Extract Selected - extract currently selected files

-In addition, you can choose if files should keep their stucture after extraction or get extracted directly to the Root Path.
+In addition, you can choose if files should keep their structure after extraction or get extracted directly to the Root Path.

 ### Builder
 The second working area is the Builder.
 It allows you to create new VDF archives.

-Thats how initial builder looks like:
+That's how initial builder looks like:

 ![Builder](../../../assets/images/vdfs_builder1.png){ style="width:500px;"}